-Frekvens is Swedish for “frequency”, which makes it a great name for the new speakers that Teenage Engineering announced in collaboration with IKEA.
+Frekvens is Swedish for “frequency,” which makes it a great name for the new speakers that Teenage Engineering announced in collaboration with IKEA.
 When it was first announced I was immediately drawn to the smaller and cheaper Portable speaker, but on my mission through my local IKEA my razor’s edge focus became hazy, and I walked out with two speakers.
-The second Bluetooth speaker being what we’re going to check out in this review: the modular Frekvens yellow speaker.
-The speaker has a fairly minimal look but Teenage Engineering is known for making products that can do more than meet the eye, and this is one of them.
+The second Bluetooth speaker is what we’re going to check out in this review: the modular Frekvens yellow speaker.
+This is discontinued, but you can still find it through aftermarket vendors.

 Who’s the Teenage Engineering x IKEA Frekvens Speaker for?